Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 Why can't we file a complaint to the Departement of Waste about landlords who toggle their account status to harrass tenants to the point city officials have to get involved to clean up.<br />

 Here's the parking spot of the woman with 3 kids that they're trying to evict.
-By canceling varous accounts they forced all of us other tenants to use these bins.<br />
+By canceling various accounts they forced all of us other tenants to use these bins.<br />

 The other tenants, had to clear her spot and push this mess up and down our alley in order to get city officials to help us.
 This happened every 2 months for 18 months.
 Trash had to be on the city side for the city to act.
 Where the trash in the picture below was place is considered <u>a legal matter</u>.